FAQs

 How do you help fix the issues found in my audit?

 Security Foundations focuses on strengthening the systems your business uses every day.
-Based on your audit results, we help you fix unsafe settings, reduce unnecessary access, and put safer defaults in place across your core tools.
-This typically includes:
+Based on your systems and starting point, we fix unsafe settings, reduce unnecessary access, and put safer defaults in place across your core tools.

-We address issues like missing security certificates, unsafe configuration settings, and accidental exposure of information.
-Our goal is to ensure your website is using secure connections and isn’t leaking anything publicly that shouldn’t be visible.
+The goal is to ensure your website uses secure connections and isn’t publicly exposing anything that shouldn’t be visible.

 Email security and delivery settings